ZackWilde27/FlatOut2-HLSLToSHA/README.md

 # Zack's High Level Shader Language (HLSL) To FlatOut Shader (SHA)
-It's a python script that converts the HLSL script into assembly and creates an SHA file from it for use in FlatOut 1 or 2.
+It's a python script that converts an HLSL script into assembly and creates an SHA file from it for use in FlatOut 1 or 2.
 <br>
 *(It was originally made for 2 but I checked and the first game uses the exact same format)*